doug-moen/openscad2/rfc/Complex_Geometry.md

 * Convex hull and Minkowski sum can't be efficiently implemented for F-Rep. You have to convert to B-Rep first (see above), then run the operations on B-Rep. Fortunately, it seems (so far) that functional geometry provides good alternatives to these operations, covering the standard use cases seen in OpenSCAD.
-* If your CSG tree contains millions of nodes, then yeah, you'll use a lot of memory and preview will be slow.
+* If your CSG tree contains millions of nodes, then you'll use a lot of memory and preview will be slow.
-  But there's an alternative to this style of programming.
+  But there's an alternative:
-  If you can put the algorithm that generates all of this complexity into the function in an F-Rep node, then you can solve this problem.
+  put the algorithm that generates all of this complexity into the function in an F-Rep node.

 The good news is that if you avoid the expensive stuff, then a model too complex to be rendered as a mesh by OpenSCAD can be rendered and previewed in a fraction of a second using F-Rep.